robertefreeman/GH-Models-actions-examples/webpage/actionsblog.md

 ## 🐼 Live Panda Cam Analysis

 *This section is automatically updated every 30 minutes during zoo hours using AI-powered monitoring.*

-**Last Updated:** 2025-12-23 15:39:40 UTC
+**Last Updated:** 2025-12-23 16:10:27 UTC

 **Status:** Maintenance
-**Reason:** The panda cam system is currently undergoing scheduled maintenance.
+**Reason:** The panda cam is currently undergoing scheduled maintenance.
-**Recommendation:** Please check back later; the live feed will be available once maintenance is complete.
+**Recommendation:** Please check back later; the webcam feed will be restored once maintenance is complete.
-**Technical Note:** The status image indicates a maintenance message in red text on a gray background, with a timestamp of 15:39 UTC for the next check.
+**Technical Note:** The image indicates a maintenance message with a timestamp of 16:10 UTC, and the background is gray with red border and text.

-**Blog Summary:** The panda cam is temporarily offline for maintenance.
-We appreciate your patience and look forward to sharing more adorable panda moments soon!
+**Blog Summary:** The panda cam is temporarily offline for scheduled maintenance.
+We appreciate your patience and will update you once the feed is back online.

 ---